 With the ‘Great Resignation’ placing pressure on executives and managers to retain employees, discussing productivity might not now be seen as the right time.

-Therefore, a business will also increase retention and engagement if productivity is boosted.
+A business will increase retention and engagement if productivity is boosted.
 This is even more important since workers want to be productive.

 1. Proposed Learning Opportunities to increase Worker Productivity